scicloj/clojisr/README.md

 ## Status

-Not tested in production, stil evolving.
+Not tested in production, still evolving.

 ## Scope of the project